FADEC: Function

-True full authority digital engine controls have no form of manual override available, placing full authority over the operating parameters of the engine in the hands of the computer.
+True full authority digital engine controls have no form of manual override nor manual controls available, placing full authority over all of the operating parameters of the engine in the hands of the computer.
 If a total FADEC failure occurs, the engine fails.
-If the engine is controlled digitally and electronically but allows for manual override, it is considered solely an EEC or ECU.
+If the engine is controlled digitally and electronically but allows for manual override, it is considered to be an EEC or ECU.
 An EEC, though a component of a FADEC, is not by itself FADEC.
 When standing alone, the EEC makes all of the decisions until the pilot wishes to intervene.
+The term FADEC is often misused for partial digital engine controls, such as those only electronically controlling fuel and ignition.
+A turbocharged piston engine would require digital control over all intake airflow to meet the definition of FADEC.

-FADEC works by receiving multiple input variables of the current flight condition including air density, throttle lever position, engine temperatures, engine pressures, and many other parameters.
+FADEC works by receiving multiple input variables of the current flight condition including air density, power lever request position, engine temperatures, engine pressures, and many other parameters.
 The inputs are received by the EEC and analyzed up to 70 times per second.
 Engine operating parameters such as fuel flow, stator vane position, air bleed valve position, and others are computed from this data and applied as appropriate.
 FADEC also controls engine starting and restarting.
 The FADEC's basic purpose is to provide optimum engine efficiency for a given flight condition.

 FADEC not only provides for efficient engine operation, it also allows the manufacturer to program engine limitations and receive engine health and maintenance reports.
 For example, to avoid exceeding a certain engine temperature, the FADEC can be programmed to automatically take the necessary measures without pilot intervention.